SNP244/sanchai-weather-app/README.md

  Example Queries
 Weather-related

 What is the weather in Pune?

 Temperature in New York?

 Will it rain in London?

 Non-weather

 Hello

 Why is the sky blue?

 Tell me a fun fact

  How It Works

 User sends a message from the React UI

-Backend receives message via /chat API
+Backend receives the message via /chat API

 Message is analyzed:

-If weather-related → calls OpenWeather API
+If weather-related → OpenWeather API is called

-Else → AI responds directly
+Otherwise → AI responds directly

-Response is sent back and displayed in chat UI
+Response is sent back and displayed in the chat UI

-Conversation memory maintains context
+Conversation memory maintains context across messages

  Test Endpoint

-You can test weather API directly:
+You can test the weather API directly:

 GET /test-weather

  Improvements Done

-Fixed agent parsing errors
+Fixed agent output parsing errors

-Added conversation memory
+Added conversation memory for context-aware replies

 Handled backend failures gracefully